ucsf-deb/bifs/README.rst

 priors/	- definitions of different types of prior distributions
 	FunctionalPrior.py  - priors based on smooth functions

 tests/  -  test scripts.
-For the pytests framework.
+For the pytest framework.

 Package Details
 ---------------